Dave490/ChronoVoid/README.md

 - Turrets fire visible bullets and killing enemies yields additional resources
 - A simple leaderboard records your highest wave when the player dies
 - Local save system using `localStorage`
+- The current version is shown in the corner of the game screen

 Open `index.html` in a modern browser to run the demo.
 No build step is required.